Lynch1206/DockerImge_exercise/Postergresql/document.md

 pgloader sqlite://path/to/stock.db postgresql://myuser:mypassword@localhost:5432/mydatabase
 ```

-## 用sqlite3 製作資料然後用python3去寫入 postergresql docker
+## 用sqlite3 製作資料然後用python3去寫入 postregresql docker
 All operations see in script, [writedb2postdocker.py](./writedb2postdocker.py)
 ### sqlite 3 create table
 In this part, I use yfinance to prase stock data and write a database file locally. (reference script [file](sq3_stock.py))

-### Pull the postergresql docker and run as container
+### Pull the postregresql docker and run as container

 Reference the previous section (see docker)